BIMI Record Generator

 Technical Details:

 BIMI records are DNS TXT assertions.
 They do not send the logo inside the email message.
 They publish a location where participating receivers can fetch a brand indicator after the message passes authentication and receiver-side checks.
-The owner name follows the selector pattern selector._bimi.domain, and the TXT value is a semicolon-separated tag list.
+The owner name follows the selector pattern selector._bimi.domain, and the TXT value is a semicolon-separated tag-value list with v=BIMI1 first.

 Record Core: